-How do indirect/collateral consequences impact a habeas corpus petition?
+How do indirect/collateral consequences impact a habeas corpus petition in Connecticut?
 You can find out on this page.

 “There is no requirement…that the defendant be advised of every possible consequence of…a plea.”
 State v.
 Gilnite, 202 Conn.
 369, 383 (1987).
 Thus, a guilty plea motivated by defense counsel’s erroneous advice on an indirect or collateral consequence does not render the plea involuntary and unintelligent and, hence, invalid.
 The erroneous advice in such circumstances does not amount to ineffective assistance of counsel.

 However, when the guilty plea gets motivated by “gross misadvice” on an indirect or collateral consequence, ineffective assistance of counsel may happen and the plea may get invalidated.
 Also see Hernandez v.
 Commissioner, 82 Conn.
 App.
 701, 709 (2010)(“Where ‘the petitioner relied on gross misadvice about an indirect consequence, his plea would have been involuntary, unintelligent and, therefore, invalid.’” (quoting Falby, 32 Conn.
 App. at 446-47)).